Trump administration revokes security clearances of 37 current and former government officials

 But Trump has long resisted the assessment that Russian President Vladimir Putin interfered in his favor, and his Justice Department has authorized a grand jury investigation that could bring fresh scrutiny to Obama-era officials.

 Security clearances are important not only for current government workers but also former ones whose private-sector jobs require them to retain access to sensitive information.
-Stripping clearances from such employees could make it hard for them to do their jobs.
+Stripping clearances from such employees could make it hard for them to do their jobs, though it's unclear how many of the former officials still have or require one.

 On his first day of office, Trump said he would revoke the security clearances of the more than four dozen former intelligence officials who signed a 2020 letter saying that the Hunter Biden laptop saga bore the hallmarks of a “Russian information operation.”